 What could I call it?
 Matrix style?

 I tried capturing the concept of it in poetry, but the words would escape me.
-It seemed like something only someone who actually had experienced, would really grasp.
+It seemed like something only someone who actually had experienced it would really grasp.
 And words didn’t seem sufficient enough to explain that space.

 But then I would laugh, realising it’s not just in dance.
 It’s also IN the words, within poetry, lyrics, novels.
 I realised there too was that magical gap, a breath, a sigh, a whisper amongst the letters and phrases.
 They are not just to be seen, or thought through in the mind, but felt and heard, with the heart, and spirit.